 I always got shit for recording videos and taking a lot of pictures.
 I always had a camera on me.
 It was partly due to only having a handful of photos of me growing up.
 There are no home videos.

 It broke my heart.
 So I always made it a point to capture as much as possible with still living in the moment.
 I love being able to look back to see the fun memories that we may have forgotten about.
-Which is why we have a Youtube Channel.
+This is why we have a Youtube Channel.

 It’s okay to feel relief after death

 As much as I didn’t want my mom to die.
 I felt a sense of relief when she did.
-It had nothing to do with the countless nights we spent at the hospital, rehab facility or hospice.
+It had nothing to do with the countless nights we spent at the hospital, rehab facility, or hospice.
 I knew she was suffering.

-I remember nights where my mom would ball her eyes out to me about taking her home and how she didn’t like it at the hospital.
+I remember nights when my mom would ball her eyes out to me about taking her home and how she didn’t like it at the hospital.
 Full streams down her face with a breathing tube in her mouth.
 It broke my heart when she would cry and plead with me.

 So when she passed I was relieved for her sake.
 She was not suffering anymore.